jnozzi/cocoadev.com/SiteContent/General/TimBuchheim.markdown

-[[TimBuchheim]] is a UNIX geek who is having a lot of fun with Cocoa right now.
+General/TimBuchheim is a UNIX geek who is having a lot of fun with Cocoa right now.